santhoshCoder98/email-host/README.md

 # Overview

-AI powered email client using NextJS 14.
+AI powered email client using Next.js 14.
 This application allows a user to sync their emails and structure them using AI.
 The Application will also allow a user to ask queries, ask the AI to structure their emails based on the email contents.

 # Technologies and Frameworks